Catherine L. Carpenter

 One of the foremost authorities on law school curricula and accreditation, Catherine Carpenter has served in several leadership posts within the Section of Legal Education and Admissions to the Bar of the American Bar Association (ABA).
 A past chair of the Section's Accreditation Committee, she currently serves on the Standards Review Committee.
-As chair of the Curriculum Committee from 2002-2004 and again from 2009-2012, Dean Carpenter was principal drafter of two comprehensive national surveys: A Survey of Law School Curricula 2002-2010 and its predecessor A Survey of Law School Curriculum 1992-2002.
+As chair of the Curriculum Committee from 2002-2004 and again from 2009-2012, Professor Carpenter was principal drafter of two comprehensive national surveys: A Survey of Law School Curricula 2002-2010 and its predecessor A Survey of Law School Curriculum 1992-2002.
 She earned national recognition in 2013 and 2014 from the National Jurist as one of the "Top 25 Most Influential People in Legal Education."
-Elected to the American Law Institute in 2012, Dean Carpenter is one of the country's leading criminal law scholars in the area of sex crimes and sex offender registration laws.
+Elected to the American Law Institute in 2012, Professor Carpenter is one of the country's leading criminal law scholars in the area of sex crimes and sex offender registration laws.

 "One of the most exciting aspects of teaching the core courses in law is having the opportunity to watch new students blossom as they gain confidence and perspective."

-Dean Carpenter derives tremendous satisfaction from teaching first-year students and says, "One of the most exciting aspects of teaching the core courses in law is having the opportunity to watch new students 'blossom' as they gain confidence and perspective."
+Professor Carpenter derives tremendous satisfaction from teaching first-year students and says, "One of the most exciting aspects of teaching the core courses in law is having the opportunity to watch new students 'blossom' as they gain confidence and perspective."
 She received Southwestern's Excellence in Teaching Award in 2001 and was named as the Irving D. and Florence Rosenberg Professor of Law in 1996 and 2012, as the Irwin R. Buchalter Professor of Law in 2004, and as the Justice Marshall F. McComb Professor of Law in 2006.
-In addition to teaching, Dean Carpenter spent over a decade as Assistant Dean/Dean of Students and Associate Dean.
+In addition to teaching, Professor Carpenter spent over a decade as Assistant Dean/Dean of Students and Associate Dean.

-Beyond legal education, Dean Carpenter has served as a site evaluator for the State of California Council for Private Post-Secondary Education and as a consultant to the Board of Regents for the State of Kansas and the Office of Higher Education for the State of Minnesota.
+Beyond legal education, Professor Carpenter has served as a site evaluator for the State of California Council for Private Post-Secondary Education and as a consultant to the Board of Regents for the State of Kansas and the Office of Higher Education for the State of Minnesota.
 She is a member of the editorial board of CALI (Computer Assisted Legal Instruction) and has served as a consultant to a number of law schools.

 Books and Chapters